-In accordance with MB Decision No 18-2015, and, as necessary, EASA will:
+In accordance with MB Decision No 18-2015, and as necessary, EASA will:

-- select subjects meeting the criteria of the above-mentioned objectives; - publish a notice of proposed amendment (NPA) proposing an amendment to IR and/or AMC/GM; - prepare a comment-response document (CRD); - publish an opinion containing the proposed changes to the IR; and/or - publish an ED decision amending AMC/GM; and - issue a report to the European Commission, if/as requested.
+- select subjects that meet the criteria of the above-mentioned objectives; - publish a notice of proposed amendment (NPA) proposing amendments to the IRs and/or AMC/GM; - prepare a comment-response document (CRD); - publish an opinion containing the proposed amendments to the IRs; and/or - publish a decision amending the AMC/GM; - issue a report to the European Commission, if/as requested.

-Depending on the outcome of the consultation and the expected significance of the impact of the proposed amendments, EASA will either activate the accelerated rulemaking procedure4 or follow the full rulemaking procedure.
-When the impact of the proposal is considered low or medium, EASA will issue directly an opinion (proposing the amendment to the affected European regulation) or a decision (introducing amendements to AMC/GM).
-When the impact is expected to be high, the proposal will follow the standard rulemaking procedure, including also the preparation of an NPA and its public consultation (before the opinion/decision).
+Depending on the outcome of the consultation with the EASA advisory bodies and on the expected significance of the impact of the proposed amendments, EASA will either follow the accelerated rulemaking procedure3 or the standard rulemaking procedure.
+When the impact of the proposal is considered 'low' or 'medium', EASA will directly issue an opinion (proposing amendments to the affected EU regulation) or a decision (introducing amendments to existing AMC/GM).
+When the impact is expected to be 'high', EASA will follow the standard rulemaking procedure, including also the preparation of an NPA and its public consultation (before issuing the opinion/decision).

-When this rulemaking task is conducted to align the rules with the relevant ICAO provisions (i.e. SARPs, procedures, documents), it will be based on the implementation of the 'ICAO-EU synchronisation mechanism'.
-This coordinated process - ensuring a timely maintenance of the EU-rules and ICAO provisions - will facilitate the way this rulemaking task is conducted and the smooth introduction of the 'amendment packages' that will be launched.
+The regulatory activities conducted under this rulemaking task which are undertaken to align the ATCO licencing with the relevant ICAO provisions (i.e. SARPs, procedures, documents) will be based on the implementation of the 'ICAO-EU synchronisation mechanism'.
+This coordinated process will facilitate the way this rulemaking task is conducted and the smooth introduction of the 'amendment packages' that will be launched.